spiculedata/layer-drillbit/README.md

     juju deploy apache-zookeeper zookeeper
     juju add-unit -n 2 apache-zookeeper (optional but recommended for a quorum) juju deploy cs:~spicule/drillbit
+    juju expose drillbit

 (If you run this on LXD Local, check the issues below)

 Currently there isn't much in the way of actions and relations support, this will come shortly.

+There is a webconsole running on http://<serverip>:8047/

 ## MongoDB Connectivity